Hi. I’m Sarah Lin.

 I write about chronic illness, politics, social welfare, and feminist issues.
 I write about whatever’s making me angry or passionate or curious.
 I have an ongoing and troubled affair with the semicolon.

-I’m available for small writing projects and reporting assignments.
+I’m available for small writing and editing projects – they don’t have to have anything to do with the topics above.
 If you need an editor or writer, please get in touch.

 You can email me.
 Due to my health I sometimes find it difficult to keep up with emails so please be aware you may not get a reply.

 I am not qualified to assist with problems with or cases against WINZ.
 The ‘WINZ Tips’ page may have information for you.

 My Writehanded banner was created for me by my dear friend Jem Yoshioka.

 I’ve been using the pseudonym Writehandedgirl for some time.
 It was a silly and impulsive choice but it’s come to mean a lot to me.
 The two icons in my banner are a quill pen, for obvious reasons, and a spoon.